google/randen/README.md

 `make && bin/randen_benchmark`

-Note that the code relies on advanced compiler optimizations.
-Expect about 1.6x worse performance than reported when using GCC 4.8, and 3x with Clang 3.4.
+Note that the code relies on compiler optimizations.
+Cycles per byte may increase by factors of 1.6 when compiled with GCC 7.3, and 1.3 with Clang 4.0.1.
 This can be mitigated by manually unrolling the loops.

 ## Third-party implementations / bindings